sherifi/opentender/README.md

 # Tools

 * Scraper - The data in the Digiwhist Project is provided by a REST API.
 For now it is non public and restricted on project partners.
-This script downloads the data for by imported by the Backend to the Database.
+This script downloads the data to be imported by the Backend to the Database.
 * Playbook - An ansible install script for server deployment